BoomboxAV/Protocol-Peeper/README.md

 Filter may not work for some special characters, for example HTML tags.

 There is an issue with multiple consecutive spaces and leading/trailing spaces on a message.
 May be an EzSVG rendering issue.
+Not an issue in the plugin debug window.

 ---